Acanguven/rapidash/template/docs/submit-a-solution.md

 </p>

-After we add our new solution the latest version of the file will be like below.
+After adding our new solution, the latest version of the file will be like below.

 ```js
 import {SolutionBuilder} from '../solution';